 First, decide what you most want to do with paddling.
 Is your interest in fishing, bird watching, recreational, social, paddling with children, fitness or touring on rivers, sea, or flatwater?
+A kayak is not jut a kayak – different designs suit different purposes.
 Contact your local kayak dealer or even the kayaks brands directly to ask for their opinion on the best model for your requirements.

 Then, we then encourage you to compare the kayaks across various brands that suit your application.